pdm-project/pdm/docs/docs/project.md

 !!! danger "NOTE"
     Be careful with `remove` and `sync --clean` commands when global project is used.
 Because it may remove packages installed in your system Python.

+## Working inside a virtualenv

+Although PDM enforces PEP 582 by default, it also allows users to install packages into the virtualenv.
+It is controlled by the configuration item `use_venv`, when it is set to `True`, PDM will use the virtualenv **when it is activated**.

+## Configurations

+You can have a full overview of all config items with `pdm config`.